 The City receives substantial federal funds for assistance payments, social service programs and other programs.
 A portion of the City's assets are also invested in securities of the United States government.
 The City's finances may be adversely impacted by fiscal matters at the federal level, including but not limited to cuts to federal spending.
-Changes to or termination or replacement of the Affordable Care Act, for example, could increase costs to the City, and the City's financial condition may also be impacted by the withholding of federal grants or other funds flowing to "sanctuary jurisdictions" or suspension or termination of federal grants for transportation or other projects.
+Changes to or termination or replacement of the Affordable Care Act, for example, could increase costs to the City, and the City's financial condition may also be impacted by the withholding of federal grants or other funds flowing to "sanctuary jurisdictions."
+The City cannot predict the outcome of future federal administrative actions, legislation or budget deliberations.
+See APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - CITY BUDGET - Impact of Federal Government on Local Finances."